One of the country's largest broadband providers has expanded into the mobile space. Here's everything you need to know.

 The cheapest offering is the TPG PAYG prepaid plan, which has a $1 per month fee, but then charges you for all the calls and messages you undertake, as well as any data usage over 50MB.
 This makes it a feasible choice for users who don't really use their phone but require a phone for emergencies, but less desirable if you're even a light phone user.

 From there, each plan includes some level of data, talk and text as part of the monthly fee.
-The TPG Extra Small plan costs $14.99 a month, and includes 1GB of data, alongside talk and text value of $275 each month.
-That talk and text can be used for both Australian and international numbers, though you'll obviously burn through credit faster calling overseas.
+TPG is currently offering new customers a promotional price for the first six months of their contract before reverting to the regular monthly rate.
+With this promotion, TPG's Small plan with 1GB of data and $550 worth of talk and text costs $10 a month for the first six months, then defaults to $19.99 afterwards.
+Included talk and text can be used for both Australian and international numbers, though you'll obviously burn through credit faster calling overseas.
 It's worth noting that this plan charges excess data at a rate of 10c/MB.

-For those looking at the top tier, the TPG Extra Large plan costs $39.99 a month, and offers unlimited standard talk and text to Australian numbers, plus 100 minutes of international calling and 10GB of data every month.
+For those looking at the top tier, TPG's Extra Large plan offers unlimited standard talk and text to Australian numbers, plus 100 minutes of international calling and 10GB of data every month.
+It weighs in at $24.99 for its first six months and $39.99 from then on.

 There are also tiers in between with varying levels of inclusions, as you can see from the table above.